U.S. SEC sues social media firm Kik for 'illegal' initial coin offering

 The company had previously said it planned to fight the SEC, going so far as to create a website soliciting public donations for its legal battle with the regulator.
 The company said on that website it had set aside $5 million for its legal defense.

-Reporting by Pete Schroeder and Anna Irrera; Editing by Tom Brown and David Gregorio
+Kik did not respond to a request for comment.
+(Reporting by Pete Schroeder and Anna Irrera; Editing by Tom Brown)